bguiz/angular-ember-compare/manuscript/mvc/spa-history.md

 Web servers did all the grunt work rendering dynamic web pages.

-This all changed when Microsoft [released IE5 with `XMLHttpRequest`](http://en.wikipedia.org/wiki/XMLHttpRequest#Support_in_Internet_Explorer_versions_5.2C_5.5.2C_and_6), which was a means to send a request to the server and receive the request.
+This all changed when Microsoft [released IE5 with `XMLHttpRequest`](http://en.wikipedia.org/wiki/XMLHttpRequest#Support_in_Internet_Explorer_versions_5.2C_5.5.2C_and_6), which was a means to send a request to the server and receive the response.
 This was the first time that this could be done entirely using JavaScript run within a web page.
 This was a **game changer**.